Nandar Hlaing

 Nandar Hlaing (နန္ဒာလှိုင်; also spelt Nanda Hlaing) is a Burmese film actress of Mon descent.
 She was one of the leading actresses of Myanmar from mid 90s to mid 2000s.
 She won the 1998 Myanmar Motion Picture Academy Awards for best supporting actress for her performance in Shwe Natha San-Ein.
 She also won the 2006 Academy Award for best actress.

-She campaigned for the Union Solidarity and Development Party in the 2010 Burmese general election.
 In January 2012, Nandar Hlaing's company, Mahar Nandar Trading Company, became the exclusive authorized retailer of Missha cosmetics within Myanmar.

 Career

 Nandar Hlaing started her career as a calendar girl during the early 90s.
 During the country's transition to an open market system and the increasing popularity of TV commercials, she became a popular commercial actress along with Htet Htet Moe Oo and Khaing Thin Kyi.
 The Myanmar film industry then was on a decline due to shrinkage of the market and resulted in the expansion of video industry.
 Nandar Hlaing quickly transitioned to Video and Films, gradually establishing herself as one of the leading actresses of the country.